Yellen says drop-dead date for debt ceiling is June 1

 Yellen told lawmakers she expects the U.S. to no longer be able to pay all of its outstanding obligations by as early as June 1, ramping up pressure on Congress and the White House to come to an agreement.

-The Congressional Budget Office (CBO), Congress’ chief nonpartisan budget scorekeeper, also warned on Monday there is “significantly greater risk that the Treasury will run out of funds in early June,” citing lower than expected revenue in April.
+The Congressional Budget Office (CBO), Congress’s chief nonpartisan budget scorekeeper, also warned on Monday there is “significantly greater risk that the Treasury will run out of funds in early June,” citing lower-than-expected revenue in April.

-“We now know that receipts from income tax payments processed in April were less than we anticipated in our latest baseline budget projections,” CBO chief Phill Swagel said on Monday.
-“Moreover, we expect that the Internal Revenue Service (IRS)—after several years of disruptions resulting from the coronavirus pandemic—will finish processing tax returns more rapidly than it did last year.”
+“We now know that receipts from income tax payments processed in April were less than we anticipated in our latest baseline budget projections,” CBO chief Phillip Swagel said on Monday.
+“Moreover, we expect that the Internal Revenue Service (IRS) — after several years of disruptions resulting from the coronavirus pandemic — will finish processing tax returns more rapidly than it did last year.”

 “As a result, we anticipate that the IRS will process relatively few additional payments in May, as it did in the years before the pandemic,” he added.
 “That, in combination with less-than-expected receipts through April, means that the Treasury’s extraordinary measures will be exhausted sooner than we previously projected.”

-The timetable gives lawmakers precious little time to work out the mechanics of a deal.
+The timetable gives lawmakers precious little time to work out the mechanics of a deal, and lawmakers wasted no time pointing the finger at the other party.

+“Time’s a-wasting.
+Let’s get this figured out,” Sen. Jon Tester (D-Mont.) told reporters on Monday shortly after the news broke.

 President Biden and Democrats are demanding that House Republicans raise the debt ceiling as part of a “clean” piece of legislation, while the GOP wants any hike in the borrowing limit tied to spending cuts.

-Rep. Brendan Boyle (Pa.), the top Democrat on the House Budget Committee, said in a statement on Monday that the development “needs to be a wakeup call for Speaker McCarthy,” while taking aim at a partisan plan Republicans passed last week to raise the debt ceiling.
+Rep. Brendan Boyle (D-Pa.), the top Democrat on the House Budget Committee, said in a statement on Monday that the development “needs to be a wake-up call for Speaker McCarthy,” while taking aim at a partisan plan Republicans passed last week to raise the debt ceiling.

 The House Republicans’ bill would raise the debt ceiling by $1.5 trillion or through the end of next March, whichever happens first, in exchange for a wide range of Republican proposals to decrease government spending that have prompted staunch opposition from Democrats.